-Skoden Indigenous Film Festival is back for its third-year and will once again take place within the shared territory of the Musqueam, Squamish, and Tsleil-Waututh peoples (Vancouver, British Columbia).
-Formed by the School of Contemporary Art at Simon Fraser University, this festival aims to create an inclusive space for Canadian based Indigenous filmmakers.
-Writers, Directors, producers, DP’s, Editors, and Lead Performers of all ages and experience levels can represent their film virtually (and potentially on the big screen) in 2021.
+Skoden Indigenous Film Festival is back for its fifth-year and will once again take place in the beginning of April 2023 within the territories of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh), and kʷikʷəƛ̓əm (Kwikwetlem), Kwantlen, q̓íc̓əy̓ (Katzie), Qayqayt, Semiahmoo and Tsawwassen Nations.
+Formed by the School of Contemporary Art at Simon Fraser University (SFU), this festival aims to create an inclusive space for Indigenous filmmakers.
+Indigenous writers, directors, producers, and lead performers of all ages and experience levels can represent their films on the big screen in 2023.

-Best Short: An award selected by the judges as the best all-around film.
+Best Film: An award selected by the judges as the best all-around film.

 Audience Favourite: An award chosen by the audience for their most favourite film.